Alfresco/docs-alfresco/media-management/1.2/using/index.md

 Features provided with Media Management include video support and enhanced image manipulation, for example, video thumbnails and proxies, video trim, time-coded comments for video, and image crop and rotate capabilities.
 A dark site theme is also available.

 You can embed metadata into a file using rules, with the Embed properties as metadata in content action, and view metadata in Alfresco and in an image editor.
-See [Working with metadata](LINK) for more information about extracting and embedding metadata.
+See the working with metadata video {% include media.html id="hR3PpZhDFqs" %} for more information about extracting and embedding metadata.

 > **Note:** Video transformations are very resource intensive and can take a long time to complete.
 Make sure that any rules that you create that use video transcoding run in the background, to prevent the rule from failing due to an Alfresco timeout.
-For more information about creating rules, see [Creating a rule](LINK).
+For more see [Creating a rule]({% link content-services/latest/using/content/rules.md %}).

 Media Management is integrated with AWS CloudFront publishing channel for publishing your content.